 Intraocular Lenses

-Once the cloudy human lens is removed, an intraocular lens ( IOL) is inserted in it's place.
-IOL's - smaller in diameter than a dime - are made from thin flexible acrylic and are designed to last your entire lifetime without replacement.
-IOL's have an optical power -- like glasses or contacts -- to help you see clearly.
-Many patients have much less reliance on glasses after surgery thanks to their IOL's.
+When a cloudy cataract is removed it is replaced with an intraocular lens (IOL).
+Smaller than a dime in diameter, IOL's are made from thin acrylic and should last your lifetime.
+We calculate your particular IOL strength to help you see clearly.
+Many patients have much less reliance on distance glasses thanks to their IOL's.

-There are two classes of IOL's to think about before you have surgery.
+There are two classes of IOL's to think about if you are contemplating surgery.
 The standard IOL is a single focus implant that can improve your focus for distance vision.
-These IOL's are covered by insurance.
-While they provide excellent vision they do have some limitations in that they: do NOT correct for astigmatism and do NOT allow for close up vision.
-Consequently, patients with these IOL's will require reading glasses and possibly distance glasses.
+Note that they do not correct for astigmatism nor do they correct for bifocals.
+Standard IOL's provide excellent vision but patients will require use of reading glasses and possibly distance ones too.
+Standard IOL's are included with all insurance plans.

-The second class of IOL's are are Premium IOL versions of standard implants.
-Their enhanced designs can correct for corneal astigmatism and allow various degrees of close up reading power to allow you to see distance and near vision without relying on glasses.
+A second class of IOL's are are known as Advanced IOL's.
+Their enhanced designs can correct for corneal astigmatism and correct various degrees of close up reading power to allow you to see distance and near vision without relying on glasses.
 Premium IOL's one time costs are not covered by insurance.

 Standard IOL